-1. Textbooks and instructional materials: (Education Code 35186; 5 CCR 4681) A student, including an English learner, does not have standards-aligned textbooks or instructional materials or state- or district-adopted textbooks or other required instructional materials to use in class.
 A student does not have access to textbooks or instructional materials to use at home or after school.
 This does not require two sets of textbooks or instructional materials for each student.
-Textbooks or instructional materials are in poor or unusable condition, have missing pages, or are unreadable due to damage.
-A student was provided photocopied sheets from only a portion of a textbook or instructional materials to address a shortage of textbooks or instructional materials.
+Textbooks or instructional materials are in poor or unusable condition, have missin pages, or are unreadable due to damage.
+A student was provided photocopied sheets from only a portion of a textbook of instructional materials to address a shortage of textbooks or instructional materials.
 2. Teacher vacancy or misassignment: (Education Code 35186; 5 CCR 4682) A semester begins and a teacher vacancy exists.
 A teacher vacancy is a position to which a single designated certificated employee has not been assigned at the beginning of the school year for an entire year or, if the position is for a one-semester course, a position to which a single designated certificated employee has not been assigned at the beginning of a semester for an entire semester.
 A teacher who lacks credentials or training to teach English learners is assigned to teach a class with more than 20 percent English learners in the class.
 A teacher is assigned to teach a class for which the teacher lacks subject matter competency.
-3. Facilities conditions: (Education Code 17592.72, 35186, 35292.5, 35292.6 ; 5 CCR 4683) A condition exists that poses an emergency or urgent threat to the health or safety of students or staff including gas leaks; nonfunctioning heating, ventilation, fire sprinklers, or air-conditioning systems; electrical power failure; major sewer line stoppage; major pest or vermin infestation; broken windows or exterior doors or gates that will not lock and that pose a security risk; abatement of hazardous materials towels or functional hand dryers.
-The school has not kept all restrooms open during school in classes and has not kept a sufficient number of restrood when students are in classes.
-This does not apply wh restroom is necessary for student safety or to make repair en temporary closing of the Please describe the issue of your complaint in detail.
-You may attach additional pages and include as much text as necessary to fully describe the situation.
-For complaints regarding facilities conditions, please describe the emergency or urgent facilities condition and how that condition poses a threat to the health or safety of students or staff. compl Education Code 35186 requires that complaints be filed with the paint form specify the location for filing the complaint.
-Districts on in the spaces below.
-Please file this complaint at the following location: (principal or title of designee of the Superintendent) (address) - provide a signature below.
-If you wish to remain an ed.
-However, all complaints, even anonymous ones, should • (Signature) (Date)
+3. Facilities conditions: (Education Code 17592.72, 35186, 35292.5, 35292.6; 5 CCR 4683) A condition exists that poses an emergency or urgent threat to the health or safety of students or staff including gas leaks; nonfunctioning heating, ventilation, fire sprinklers, or air-conditioning systems; electrical power failure; major sewer line stoppage; major pest or vermin infestation; broken windows or exterior doors or gates that will not lock and that pose a security risk; abatement of hazardous materials previously undiscovered that pose an immediate threat to students or staff; structural damage creating a hazardous or uninhabitable condition; and any other condition deemed appropriate by the district.
+A school restroom has not been cleaned or maintained regularly, is not fully operational, or has not been stocked at all times with toilet paper, soap, or paper towels or functional hand dryers.
+The school has not kept all restrooms open during school hours when students are not in classes and has not kept a sufficient number of restrooms open during school hour when students are in classes.
+This does not apply when temporary closing of the restroom is necessary for student safety or to make repairs.

+Please describe the issue of your complaint in detail. include as much text as necessary to fully describe the facilities conditions, please describe the emergency of e situation.
+For complaints regarding rurgent facilities condition and how that condition poses a threat to the health or safety of stu idents or staff.
+Note: Education Code 35186 requires that complaints be filed complaint form specify the location for filing the complaint. location in the spaces below Please file this complaint at the following location: (principal or designee) (address) Please provide a signature below.
+If you wish to re required.
+However, all complaints, even anonymous on • (Signature) (Date)